Bracuí Community Engagement Partnership Earns Partnership of Distinction Award

 8 Pitt undergraduates earned Gilman Scholarships

 Eight University of Pittsburgh undergraduates have been awarded Benjamin A. Gilman International Scholarships for the October 2025 application cycle.
-The Global Experiences Office will facilitate the recipients' educational experiences abroad.
+Among those, Emily Truitt is enrolled in the Global Health Certificate, and Ariana Kamugisha is enrolled in the African Studies Certificate.

 Cuilan Liu's "Buddhism in Court" shortlisted for two awards from American Academy of Religion